deco3500-2017/TeamBeyondBeingThere/README.md

  2. They rate the activeness of the club they join as average.
  3. 25% of existing members have never participated in any event.
  4. Main motivations of joining a club are making friends and personal interests.
- 5. 61% of them get latest news from clubs via social media, such as Facebook.
+ 5. 61% of them get the latest news from clubs via social media, such as Facebook.
  6. They care about the time, place of the event, whether it is free, whether it is interesting, whether their friends attend, the outcomes, and communication.
  7. It is hard for them to make decisions to participate.
  8. Some of them find disconnected from the club.